+Home Museum Wanted Specs Previous Next

 A Closeup View of one of the LSI's in the QT-8D

 The four LSI's are packaged in ceramic staggered pin flat-pack carriers, with each package having 42 pins.
 The part numbers on the IC's are AC2261, AU2271, NRD2256, and DC2266.
-Some clues as to the function of the individual chips can be gleaned from the alphabetic prefix on the part numbers.
-The AU2271 chip likely contains the arithmetic unit, consisting of adder, complimenter, binary to BCD (Binary-Coded Decimal) correction, carry logic, and the like.
-The AC2261 is likely a control chip, overseeing the interactions of the other chips.
-The NRD2256 chip contains the working registers of the machine, and the DC2266 chip handles managment of the display and keyboard.
+The AU2271 chip (which has 900 transistors) contains the arithmetic unit, consisting of adder, complementer, binary to BCD (Binary-Coded Decimal) correction, and carry logic.
+The AU chip also hosts the working registers of the calculator.
+The AC2261 (AC stands for Address Control) chip is the master control, overseeing the interactions of the other chips.
+The NRD2256 chip (for Numeric Read-in/Display) uses 900 transistors to generate basic timing signals, manages scanning the display, and encodes key presses from the keyboard.
+Lastly, the DC2266 chip (with 740 transistors) takes care of the logic to keep track of decimal point positioning.

-At the time this exhibit was written, only hunches can be made as to the functional partitioning of the chips.
-Research will continue to try to nail down the details, and this page will be updated with any new information found.
 These same chips were used in another groundbreaking machine made by Sharp, the EL-8, the first "handheld", rechargeable battery-powered electronic calculator.
-The chips in the machine all have date codes from the mid part of 1970, likely placing the construction of this example sometime in the June-August timeframe.
+The chips in the exhibited calculator all have date codes from the mid part of 1970, and the serial number of the machine indicates that it was built in July of 1970.

 Keyboard Arrangement on the QT-8D

 The QT-8D uses an unusual keyboard layout.
-Note the combined "X÷" key.
-Sharp used a novel means to save a key on the keyboard (thus saving the cost, as well as decreasting the real-estate needed for the keyboard) by making the "X÷" key serve both functions.
-The determination as to which function the user wishes is made by the user selecting either the "+=" key to generate the result for multiplication, and the "-=" key to cause division to occur.
-For example, to multiply, the user would enter the first number, press the "X÷" key, then enter the multiplier, then press the "+=" key for the answer.
-To divide, the user would enter the dividend, press the "X÷" key, enter the divisor, and press the "-=" key to calculate the answer.
+Note the combined [X÷] key.
+Sharp used a novel means to save a key on the keyboard (thus saving the cost, as well as decreasing the real-estate needed for the keyboard) by making the [X÷] key serve both functions.
+The determination as to which function the user wishes is made by the user selecting either the [+=] key to generate the result for multiplication, and the [-=] key to cause division to occur.
+For example, to multiply, the user would enter the first number, press the [X÷] key, then enter the multiplier, then press the [+=] key for the answer.
+To divide, the user would enter the dividend, press the [X÷] key, enter the divisor, and press the [-=] key to calculate the answer.

 The keyboard uses magnetic reed switches.
-This is one of the most expensive means for providing a keyboard, but is extremely reliable.
-The magnet/reed switch design results in a keyboard that still works perfectly over 30 years later, with no 'double entry' or incosistent operation problems.
+This is one of the most expensive means for implementing a keyboard, but is extremely reliable.
+The magnet/reed switch design results in a keyboard that still works perfectly over 40 years later, with no double entry or inconsistent operation problems.
 The keyboard assembly connects to the backplane via a neatly bundled wire harness.
-The keycaps have moulded-in nomenclature, and are made of high-quality plastic.
+The key caps have molded-in nomenclature, and are made of high-quality plastic.
 The keyboard has a great feel to it.
 Sharp's calculators tended to always have very nice keyboards, and the QT-8D is no exception.

-Like many other Sharp calculators, the QT-8D was offered to Sharp's OEM customers for repackaging and sale by other manufacturers.
-Included among these were long-time Sharp OEM customer Facit, with the Facit 1115, as well as Addo-X, with the model 9354.
-The OEM versions of the QT-8D were identical inside, with the main differences being cabinetry styling, color scheme, and badging.
+Like many other Sharp calculators, the QT-8D's electronics were offered to Sharp's OEM customers for repackaging and sale by other manufacturers.
+Included among these were long-time Sharp OEM customer Facit, with the Facit 1115, as well as Facit's subsidiary Addo-X, with the model 9354.
+The OEM versions of the QT-8D were identical inside, with the difference being cabinetry styling, color scheme, and badging.

 The Sharp QT-8D also appears to have a place in electronic calculator history within the former Soviet Union.
-A Soviet copy of the QT-8D, called the Electronika 24-71, was developed by reverse-engineering the QT-8D.
-Leadership of the Soviet Union had become very concerned about the state of electronics in the 1960's.
-Many military systems still utilized vacuum tubes, and had only recently began utilizing solid-state (transistor) devices.
-The Soviet Union only had small-scale microelectronic devices in laboratory facilities, which were generally copies of devices developed in Europe and the United States.
-Large Scale Integration, which had started to make potential inroads into consumer electronics as early as 1965 in the US, and by late 1967 in Japan, was only a gleam in the eye of Soviet technical leadership.
-An aggressive program was put into place in 1969, with a promise made to then Soviet President Leonid Breshnev that he would have a Soviet-made Large-Scale Integration-based calculator on his desktop at the opening of the 24th Communist Party Congress in 1971.
+A Soviet copy of the QT-8D, called the Electronika 24-71, was developed by the Soviets reverse-engineering the QT-8D.
+Leadership of the Soviet Union had become very concerned about the state of electronics within the Union in the 1960's.
+Many Soviet military systems still utilized vacuum tubes, and had only recently began utilizing solid-state (transistor) devices.
+The Soviet Union only had small-scale micro-electronic devices in laboratory facilities, which were generally copies of devices developed in Europe and the United States.
+Large Scale Integration, which had begun to make tentative inroads into consumer electronics as early as 1965 in the US, and by late 1967 in Japan, was only a gleam in the eye of Soviet technical leadership.
+An aggressive program was put into place in 1969, with a promise made to then Soviet President Leonid Brezhnev that he would have a Soviet-made Large-Scale Integration-based calculator on his desktop at the opening of the 24th Communist Party Congress in 1971.
 (Note the Soviet machine's model number of 24-71 was based on the 24th Congress, and 1971).
-The Soviet scientists and engineers were successful in duplicating the LSI chips themselves, but had difficulty with packaging them.
-In order to make the presentation to President Breshnev as promised, a Sharp QT-8D was acquired, disassembled, and its electronic guts repackaged into a Soviet-made cabinet, with a Soviet-made display based on the Japanese-design Itron vacuum-fluorescent display tubes used in the QT-8D (with a comma instead of a decimal point), and a Soviet-made keyboard assembly with Cyrillic keycaps.
-Soviet President Breshnev had no idea that his prized posession was just a repackaged Japanese calculator.
+The Soviet scientists and engineers were successful in duplicating the LSI chips themselves, but had great difficulty with getting the chips packaged and having them still work afterward.
+In order to make the presentation to President Brezhnev as promised, a Sharp QT-8D was acquired through indirect means, disassembled, and its electronic guts repackaged into a Soviet-made cabinet, with a Soviet-made display based on the Japanese-design Itron vacuum-fluorescent display tubes used in the QT-8D (with a comma instead of a decimal point), and a Soviet-made keyboard assembly with Cyrillic key caps.
+Soviet President Brezhnev had no idea that his prized possession was just a repackaged Japanese calculator.
 It took until 1973 before the chip packaging issues had been solved, and the calculator went into production and sales, with a selling price of 100 Rubles (about US$85 back them).

 Original Vendor's Sticker

-This particular example of the QT-8D appears to have been purchased new in Boston, Massachusetts, at a business machine merchant called "I.C.B.M.".
-The vendor affixed a tag with their name, address, and telecphone number on the side of the calculator case near the power switch.
-It appears that I.C.B.M. no longer exists, as I can find no reference to the business, it's address, or phone number in any publically accessable databases.
+The exhibited example of the QT-8D appears to have been purchased new in Boston, Massachusetts, at a business machine merchant called "I.C.B.M.".
+The vendor affixed a tag with their name, address, and telephone number on the side of the calculator case near the power switch.
+It seems ironic that a business machine company would name themselves ICBM, given that at the time, the threat of a nuclear attack by Soviet Inter-Continental Ballistic Missiles (ICBMs) was a very scary concern throughout the US.